fl4shk/sherwin_adventure_old/ideas_and_plans/brainstorming.md

   only adds a "strength" member variable.
 Of course, if the "strength" member variable is 0, then the coll\_box is actually supposed to be a hit\_box.
-6. I don't think I'll allow most types of enemies to damage Sherwin *just* by contacting him, at least not without an attacking animation of some sort.
-All enemies will need to be able to do something other than just walk around.
-This is *very* different from Mario games and nearly every other platform game.
+6. I don't think I'll allow most types of enemies to damage Sherwin *just by contacting him*, at least *not without an attacking animation* of some sort.  *Most* enemies will need to be able to do something other than just walk around.
+This is **very** different from nearly every other platform game.
+An exception to this is enemies that, *for example*, are **spiky** or **made of lava**; those types of enemies will definitely be dangerous to touch.
+  1. I think that bumping into some types of enemies from the top, a side, or below will stun that enemy, unless it's doing an attack animation.
+  Again, **spiky** enemies and *other similar things* that you'd *think* would be dangerous to touch will actually be dangerous to touch.
+  2. Alternatively, I may make it so that Sherwin can *only* stun an enemy by *jumping* on it.
+Again, **spiky** enemies and *other similar things* that you'd *think* would be dangerous to touch will actually be dangerous to touch.